borntofrappe/scientific-computing-with-python/arithmetic-formatter/README.md

 A string highlighting an error message in the following instances:

-- there are more than five projects: `Error: Too many problems.`
+- there are more than five projects

-- the operators describe multiplication or division: `Error: Operator must be '+' or '-'.`
+- the operators describe multiplication or division

-- the operands contain non-digit characters: `Error: Numbers must only contain digits.`
+- the operands contain non-digit characters

-- the operands have more than four digits: `Error: Numbers cannot be more than four digits.`
+- the operands have more than four digits

-Outside of these cases, a string arranging the problems vertically and side by side.
+Outside of these instances, the output is a string arranging the problems vertically and side by side.
 The problems should be solved only if the second argument resolves to `True`.

-Formatting rules:
+In terms of formatting the assignment asks to follow the following rules:

 - a single space between operator and the longest of the two operands